 Let’s Be Clear!
 Terminology Management for Transparent Communication

-This is a webinar for both beginning and experienced language professionals who want to improve their workshop, especially with regards to technical communication
+This is a video for both beginning and experienced language professionals who want to improve their workshop, especially with regards to technical communication and terminology management

 Preparing and sharing information used to be the task of a skilled few.
 In the information age, technical and professional communicators have only gained in importance.
 But many more people need to get information across to others.

 There is a much higher volume of information.
 In fact, it is often so much that machines are used to “read” and process information.
 It is a uniquely human skill to make sense of information.
 We call them “smart”, but machines can only take perfectly composed information.
 When machines are part of the game, we humans must be extra careful to use unambiguous language.